 Come Out of the Rabit Hole to Focus

 Our subconscious mind sometimes overpowers our conscious mind and makes us do things that we very well know are super wrong for us, but still, we do it and keep on falling into the trap deeper and deeper because the addictions have strangulated us pretty strongly.

-We just gotta see things as it is and understand this one basic thing, everyone on this planet, from a student to an adult is doing whatever he is doing to be happy—to seek pleasure—to avoid his existing pain.
-James Clear mentioned it in his book Atomic Habits (affiliate link), our brains are naturally wired to conserve energy, which is why it tends to choose pleasure over pain.
+To come out of it, we just gotta see things as it is and understand this one basic thing, everyone on this planet, from a student to an adult is doing whatever he is doing to be happy—to seek pleasure—to avoid his existing pain.
+Our brains are naturally wired to conserve energy, which is why it tends to choose pleasure over pain.

 If given a choice, to either work on something or to party with our friends—most of us would naturally choose the latter, because tasks like watching TV, scrolling social media, or hanging out with friends take up less energy or less pain.

 But the funny thing is that “no pain no gain”.
 The life that we all dreamt of living is gonna become a reality only if we embrace the pain.
 Quite a PARADOX, isn’t it?
 We are wired to do what we shouldn’t be doing, and not doing what it takes to get what we want.
 Avoiding this trap is of paramount importance.

 All the fun lies in doing what we shouldn’t do, and the thing that is good for us lacks the ‘fun’ and ‘attractive’ parts.
 Ironical.
 Hard work and busting your ass on a weekend sounds utterly boring, but that’s exactly what it is gonna take to get you what you always wanted.
 And nobody can do it for you.
 There’s no magic wand or a mantra that can magically change your natural brain wiring.
 What actually can change your mind, is again, a reason, a purpose.

 THE MONKEY MIND